 In 2008, the association changed its name, adding Gonzales, to better reflect the Fairfield Gonzales neighbourhood.
 In 2010 the association undertook an intensive campaign to upgrade the storage area at the back of the main place building and finally created designated Youth programming space.

 To specifically support this work, the FGCA made a targeted donation appeal.
 In partnership with the City of Victoria, our newest program space, the Youth Zone, opened for programming in the fall of 2011.
 Another change for 2011 was the move of our fiscal year end from December 31st to July 31st.
 As many of our programs follow the school year, this allows us to take advantage of a more natural transition time.

 2011 also brought the creation of a new community event, Fall Fairfield: Harvest Fete, and the discontinuation of our Swiftsure Breakfast and Halloween Bonfire, in an attempt to better meet the needs of the community.
-In February of 2012 we held our first major fundraiser, the Fairfield Gonzales Gala, and began to focus more on such integral services as fund development, volunteer services, and community outreach.
-Programs and projects are constantly changing in order to enhance the quality of life in Fairfield Gonzales.
-As the FGCA celebrates its 40th anniversary in 2015, it is a good time to reflect on the impact that the organization has had on the community through the years.
+In February of 2012 we held our first major fundraiser, the Fairfield Gonzales Gala, where we unveiled our new logo.
+We began work on the Porter Park community garden, planting the shrubs and berry bushes that would eventually transform in to the Fairfield Food Forest.

 In 2015 we saw the FGCA celebrate 40 years of serving the community.
 Joan Kotarski retired after serving 19 years as Executive Director and the FGCA saw this as an opportunity to transition to a Co-Executive Director leadership model.
 Also that year our dedicated plastic recycling program came to an end after 16 years, reflecting increased awareness and access to other recycling options.